 Swelling below the knee in people over the age of 60 is often caused by arthritis.

 There may be wear and tear of the knee bones and cartilage known as knee osteoarthritis, or chronic inflammation in multiple joints from rheumatoid arthritis.

-Knee osteoarthritis can cause swelling below the knee due to the increased pressure on the knee joint caused by the degeneration of joint tissues.
+Knee osteoarthritis can cause swelling below the knee due to the increased pressure on the knee joint caused by the degeneration of joint tissues and the formation of knee bone spurs.
 This can lead to inflammation and fluid build-up in the knee joint, which can cause swelling and pain below the knee.

 Rheumatoid arthritis, a type of autoimmune disease, can also cause swelling below the knee.
 Rheumatoid arthritis causes inflammation of the joints, which can lead to swelling, stiffness and pain.